-Screen and television actor/star Mike Connors (born 1925 as Kreker Ohanian, of Armenian descent) gained worldwide fame and recognition when he was playing detective Joe Mannix in the long-running TV series “Mannix” (1967-1975), a role which gave him screen immortality.
-Consequently, meeting and talking to Mr. Connors at a restaurant in North Hollywood a couple of years ago, was a true delight.
-Even though retired from acting now, during our conversation he was recognized more than once when someone passed our table, noticing him and saying enthusiastically, “Hi, Mannix!”
+Screen and television actor/star Mike Connors (born 1925 as Kreker Ohanian, of Armenian descent) gained worldwide fame and recognition when he was playing detective Joe Mannix in the long-running TV series “Mannix” (1967-1975).
+This role gave him screen immortality.
+Consequently, meeting and talking to Mr. Connors at a restaurant in North Hollywood a couple of years ago was a true delight.
+Even though he retired from acting, during our conversation he was recognized more than once when someone passed our table, noticing him and saying enthusiastically, “Hi, Mannix!”
 To which he politely replied, “Hey there, how are you doing?
 Take care!”

 Before “Mannix” came along, he played in several features, in supporting and character roles opposite numerous screen veterans such as John Wayne, Angela Lansbury, Alec Guinness or Joan Crawford, and in TV shows, most notably in “Tightrope” (1959-1960) with Mr. Connors in his first starring role.